DeKalb County Vehicle Impound Guide

 Once you've retrieved your vehicle, take these steps:

-• Report damage to impound lot manager: Immediately report any damage to the impound lot manager and file a written complaint.
+- Report any damage to the lot manager in writing before you drive away: Immediately report any damage to the impound lot manager and file a written complaint.
 This is crucial for pursuing any potential claims for compensation.

 We hope this guide has been helpful.
 Remember to act quickly and gather all necessary documents to retrieve your vehicle efficiently and minimize costs.
 Good luck navigating this process.